somaz94/go-git-commit-action/README.md

 - If `repository_path` is not specified, it uses the current directory
 - `file_pattern` supports standard git pattern matching
 - The action will skip the commit if there are no changes to commit
+- Tag operations are optional and only executed when `tag_name` is provided
+- Use `tag_message` to create annotated tags
+- Set `delete_tag: 'true'` to delete a tag both locally and remotely

 ## License